 Investigations are done to determine if your heartburn is a symptom of GERD, has it led to complications like ulcers, narrowing or Barret’s esophagus.
 Tests also help to give us the information weather this problem is likely to get prolonged and need long term medications or not.
 Your doctor may recommend:

-Ambulatory 24 hr pH with Impedance test
+24 hr pH with Impedance study

 It is done to measure movement and pressure in your esophagus.
-It gives information about the weakness of the valve and the proper functioning of the food-pipe.
+It gives information about the weakness of the valve and the proper functioning of the food pipe.
 This test actually a part of the pH and Impedance test.

 In many early cases, it itself can sort out the problem.
 When the disease has progressed further, you may need medications or surgery, but still, need to modify your lifestyle for better outcomes.